HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

     9. `onPointerOver`
     10. `onPointerOut`

+---

 55. ### Why should component names start with capital letter?

-    If you are rendering your component using JSX, the name of that component has to begin with a capital letter otherwise React will throw an error as an unrecognized tag.
-This convention is because only HTML elements and SVG tags can begin with a lowercase letter.
+    If you are rendering your component using JSX, the name of that component has to begin with a capital letter otherwise React will throw an error as an unrecognized tag. ==This convention is because only HTML elements and SVG tags can begin with a lowercase letter.==

     ```jsx harmony
     function SomeComponent {